our mission:

 WHAT WE'VE ACHIEVED:

-• Hosted the Smithsonian’s National Museum of the American Indian educator’s workshop on Native American history and cultures.
+• Hosted the Smithsonian’s National Museum of the American Indian Educator’s Workshop on Native history and cultures.

-• Partnered with Playhouse in the Park to display a Red Dress installation, raising awareness for the thousands of Missing and Murdered Indigenous Women who go missing or are are murdered each year.
+• Partnered with Playhouse in the Park on a Red Dress installation to raise awareness of Missing and Murdered Indigenous Women.

-• Co-Created Indigenous Peoples Day within the City of Cincinnati.
+• Helped establish Indigenous Peoples’ Day in the City of Cincinnati.

-• Presented at High Aim Teacher’s Conference; addressed stereotyping of Native Americans in history and literature, promoting inclusivity through education.
+• Presented at the High Aim Teacher’s Conference, challenging stereotypes in history and literature and advancing inclusive education.

 OUR Partners: